charly1811/charly1811.github.io/_posts/2016-05-06-how-to-use-espresso-with-firebase.md

 Even though ```unregisterIdlingResources()``` is called below ```onOperationStarted()``` it will not be executed after that method.

-You can find a the full source code on [Github][sample-source-code]

 ### Useful Links
 * [Espresso Website][espresso-website]
 * [Firebase Website][firebase-website]